-How to Ruin a Perfectly Good Evening by Highlighting Your Own Hair
+How to Highlight Your Own Hair at Home

 I have naturally brown hair.
 Or at least the last time I saw its natural color, which was many, many years ago, it was brown.
 I like to change my hair color often.
 I've been a redhead, a brunette, sort of a blonde once, and even dyed my hair black for Halloween one year.
 I even had a weird incident in which my hair turned purple.
 That one was just in time for the holidays!
 Oh yes, good times.
 Out of everything I've done to my hair, nothing is more difficult than adding my own highlights.
 For this reason, I rarely do it.
 However, every couple of years I decide I want a "fresh look" or maybe I just don't have enough excitement in my life, and I highlight my own hair.

 You see, doing all of your hair one color is easy.
 The highlights are a pain.
 I love to cut my own hair, try new styles, and try new colors.
 When people ask me about highlights, I always say, "You should never do your own highlights!
 It is just too difficult.
 I do my own, but I am crazy."
 So yes, the time has come again.
 I decided to ruin a perfectly good evening by doing my own highlights in my hair again.
 If you are interested in also taking a perfectly nice day and destroying it, I am happy to explain the highlighting process.
 Please feel free to do the same in your own spare time!

 - My first piece of advice to you is: Do yourself a favor and buy the Hairpainting Kit by Clairol Nice N Easy.
 While the stores sell the kind with the cap where you pull your hair through, don't do that.
 If you buy the hair painting stuff, it is much easier to apply and a lot less painful.